 Guard Your Reputation Like a Rottweiler!

-Reputation is a precarious thing.
-We only have to look at the recent Cameron #piggate debacle to prove that.
-Once upon a time all people could do was gossip behind your back, today, in our online world, it is quite possible for your reputationto mutate without you even knowing anything about it.
+Reputation is a precarious thing, especially in business.
+It’s crucial to guard your reputation.
+We only have to look at any current social media scandal to see that.
+Even though you may think that your own reputation is pretty low key, damage can be done.
+Once upon a time all people could do was gossip behind your back.
+Today, in our online world, it is quite possible for your reputation to mutate without you even knowing anything about it.

-This is why I encourage everyone, whether corporate or freelancer, to keep close tabs on their reputation and to undergo a thorough 360 reputation analysis at least every year.
+This is why I encourage every business owner to keep close tabs on their reputation.
+I suggest doing a thorough 360 reputation analysis at least every year.
 This is how you could go about it:

 Step One: Damage Limitation